scottyviscosity/the-harsh-north/culture.md

 - to not hurt innocent women and children
 - to settle disputes with a Duel in the Circle (see below)

+## The Test (Earning your Shield)
+When a Norscan comes of age (typically between 14-18) or is deemed talented enough, they are allowed to participate in a test of combat prowess.
+Though this can be at any time or location, it is generally held at feasts and often in large groups annually so combatants may be paired against one another.
+The schedule frequently coincides with the training schedule held by a Sword Master who is given the authority of judge over the contests.

+The test usually takes place inside the Training Square with wooden swords and shields.
+Exotic or impromptu locations are sometimes used, a sandy beach for instance, but at the minimum, a circle is always drawn.
+The fight is over when one combatant yields or the Sword Master calls the bout.

+Usually, pairs are made at random, but some Sword Masters choose to use their position to dictate favorable (or unfavorable) matches for individual students.
+It pays to be on your Sword Master's good side, but show too much promise and he just might put too much confidence in you and expect a masterful showing against unlikely odds to improve his reputation as a teacher.
+It is not uncommon for youths to be injured during such contests, even using blunted weapons.

+A youth (or adult in rare cases) would like only take the test if they planned to be a warrior.
+This may be due to their parentage (a parent being at least a Carl) or if the individual is attempting to rise above his current class in the caste system (e.g. a merchant wishing to become a Carl).

+Passing the tests earns you your shield both literally in the form of a shield bearing the emblem of your lord or chief, and figuratively via status and privilege.
+Without your shield, you are not allowed to stand in a shield wall, participate in raids, and typically never rise above the peasant class.

 ## Line of Kings
 The Line of Kings was established by Hunlaf Wolfclaw Thorsson after receiving a blessing to do so by [Olric](religion.md#olric) and the leaders of the Wolfclaw clan have inherited the title of High King ever since.
 The Wolfclaw clan is a strange oddity.
 They have no lands, they are a relatively small clan whose only claim to fame is that they established a royal line of High Kings.
 Yet it is this very claim that keeps their clan in power.